Low Sodium Fried Rice Recipe

 This low sodium fried rice recipe is a quick and easy side dish – made with cooked rice, fresh or frozen vegetables, eggs, and a savory sauce.

 It’s inexpensive and versatile, and can be made in just 20 minutes!
+It’s also a great way to use leftover white or brown rice.

 Want more low sodium rice recipes?
 Try our low sodium rice pilaf, low sodium cilantro lime rice, or our low sodium chicken and rice casserole!